 Bold claims.
 How so?
-“I think the industry understands that digital transformation is not about IT,” we argue at First Line Software, and responsible for the USfounded company’s EMEA business development to add to its North America core.
+“I think the industry understands that digital transformation is not about IT,” argues SVP at First Line Software, and responsible for the founded company’s EMEA business development to add to its North America core.
 “It’s about business process transformation.
 That’s why companies come to us – because it’s about more than software, it’s about the experience we can bring in terms of process and in terms of expertise in workflows.”

-Offering an example to back up his claim,our point to a visual recognition product the company has implemented in the oil/energy sector which identifies if workers are wearing the correct protective clothing.
+Offering an example to back up his claim, he points to a visual recognition product the company has implemented in the oil/energy sector which identifies if workers are wearing the correct protective clothing.
 This has obvious crossover possibilities to warehousing.

-Our point is that First Line is a software provider on so many levels and in so many verticals that it can bring unparalleled breadth and an extra dimension to the digital journey for its clients – well beyond provision of its bread-and-butter, hi-tech software. we make the point that whereas in the past customers approached software providers because they were looking for IT help, or software engineers, today it is different.
-They have a business challenges they need to solve.
+His point is that First Line is a software provider on so many levels and in so many verticals that it can bring unparalleled breadth and an extra dimension to the digital journey for its clients – well beyond the provision of its bread-and-butter, hi-tech software.
+He makes the point that whereas in the past customers approached software providers because they were looking for IT help or software engineers, today it is different.
+They have business challenges they need to solve.

-Ecommerce logistics is an obvious example of an area where customers can benefit, because it involves integrating the nuts and bolts of DC fulfilment with a quite different discipline, that of transferring exciting bricks and mortar retail experiences to a delightful consumer journey now carried out almost entirely online.
+Ecommerce logistics is an obvious example of an area where customers can benefit because it involves integrating the nuts and bolts of DC fulfillment with a quite different discipline, that of transferring exciting bricks and mortar retail experiences to a delightful consumer journey now carried out almost entirely online.

-Data management, a key skill set of First Line, has a big role to play here.
-“Our healthcare projects focus on analysis of sensitive patient data, analysis of diseases, patient care plans,” we explain.
-“Since we already know how to work with terabytes of sensitive data and to make it accessible in the right way, with the right level of secure information, we can follow those principles to utilise data from any source, to structure it, clean it, and help optimise it in an appropriate way.”
+Data management, a key skillset of First Line, has a big role to play here.
+“Our healthcare projects focus on the analysis of sensitive patient data, analysis of diseases, patient care plans,” he explains.
+“Since we already know how to work with terabytes of sensitive data and to make it accessible in the right way, with the right level of secure information, we can follow those principles to utilize data from any source, to structure it, clean it, and help optimize it in an appropriate way.”

-First Line’s solutions are not standardised, as everything is bespoke for the client, too.
+He says that First Line’s solutions are not standardized, as everything is bespoke for the client, too.
 What does that mean in practice?

 “Our positioning is a bit similar to a boutique shop for a client.
 It means you can buy a suit that does the job, or you can buy a made-to-measure suit that fits you perfectly.
 We are the latter, in terms of software.”

 But as a new customer, doesn’t it make sense for me to work with one of the big beasts, with their tried and trusted products and awesome scale?
-And we answer: “One of our key advantages is that we are not a huge company like some of those in the market with thousands of employees.
+First Line Software expert shakes his head.
+“One of our key advantages is that we are not a huge company like some of those in the market with thousands of employees.
 It gives us the ability to be flexible and transparent with each and every client.
 This agility and lean structure is the benefit that our clients are looking for.
 Because when your supplier is huge, and you’re starting small with something, they can’t pay you too much attention because they’re already too big.”

-OK then, I counter, I’ll go with the supernimble, super-hungry start up instead.
-No dice, “If they’re too small, only 20-30 people, they can’t supply enough expertise and bandwidth for you.
+OK then, I counter, I’ll go with the super nimble, super-hungry start-up instead.
+No dice, he says.
+“If they’re too small, only 20-30 people, they can’t supply enough expertise and bandwidth for you.
 But with our size and scale, we’re big enough to manage, small enough to care.”